sodiray/exobase-js/packages/@exobase/use-catch/README.md

+---
+title: 'useCatch'
+description: 'A hook to handle errors'
+group: 'Hooks'
+---

 An Exobase hook that catches errors and gives you a chance to log them, map them, and return something user friendly.

 ## Install